 Cricket-Stokes helps England open up lead over South Africa

-MANCHESTER, England, Aug 26 (Reuters) - England reached 212 for five and a lead of 61 runs by lunch on the second day of the second test against South Africa at Old Trafford on Friday.
+MANCHESTER, England, Aug 26 (Reuters) - Skipper Ben Stokes was on 98 at tea as he led a dominant England to a lead of 157 runs over South Africa on the second day of the second test at Old Trafford on Friday.

+England were 308 for five with Stokes two short of his 12th test century having played the lead role in a 161-run partnership with Ben Foakes (61).

 Jonny Bairstow fell one run short of his half century, with Nortje adding reverse swing to his top pace and the Yorkshireman edging to Sarel Erwee at first slip.